Things to Do in Point Loma, San Diego

 On the peninsula proper, visitors can check out the Salomon Theatre.
 This is located on the Point Loma Nazarene University campus.

 For some livelier options, you may want to head to Shelter Island where there are some venues with live music and happy hour specials.
 Whatever you enjoy, there is likely a place for you in Point Loma.
+Watching a live concert in the bay is actually part of Unique Things to Do in San Diego

 Cliffs and Beaches in Point Loma